open-scientific/MFMP-THOR/README.md

 ## Heat Exchanger/Reactor

-The vortex claim, reminded ourselve of modifications done to race cars so we investigate that and also consider water/steam injection in aviation and car history aka water doping.
+The vortex claim, reminded ourself of modifications done to race cars so we investigate that and also consider water/steam injection in aviation and car history aka water doping.
 Bob Greenyer also introduces a new angle of Partial Oxidation in steam reforming with a nickel catalyst as well as the more exotic plasma transmutations.

 ### Exhaust vortex in racing